-How to Expand Power BI Alerts with Power Automate
+How to Expand Power BI Alerts with Microsoft's Power Automate

 Alex Wiley, a PreSales Consultant at ArcherPoint, offers a six-minute video on Power BI Alerts and how this invaluable tool can be extended by Power Automate to create General/Ledger (G/L) alerts.
 Wiley discusses the requirements needed for alerts and how the alerts rely on the Power BI Service, which isn’t available with the BI Report Server or Desktop.